alexandroid000/cv/NillesCV.md

 -   2019: WAFR Robot Guru Mentor - six month remote mentorship of undergraduates interested in robotics research
--   2014: Founding member of Equality Through Awareness (ETA) at CSM, a group promoting diversity in STEM through discussion, mentoring, and invited speakers.
+-   2014: Founding member of Equality Through Awareness (ETA) at CSM, a group promoting student well-being and diversity in STEM through discussion, mentoring, and invited speakers.
-    - I facilitated weekly group discussions on articles relevant to underrepresented minorities
+    - I facilitated weekly group reading club discussions on understanding issues faced by underrepresented groups in STEM
     - In 2018, ETA was awarded the Martin Luther King Jr. Recognition Award from CSM
--   2012-2015: Society of Physics Students - participated in outreach events such as interactive physics demonstrations at local elementary and middle schools.
+-   2012-2015: Society of Physics Students, CSM - participated in outreach events such as interactive physics demonstrations at local elementary and middle schools.

 OTHER EMPLOYMENT